 Inverse Fishtail Braid

 If you can create a lovely fishtail braid, you’re certainly capable of managing the inverse version.
-Start in the same way, dividing your hair into two sections.
+Start in the same way, dividing your hair into two pieces.
 Instead of crossing your small strands over, you’ll feed them under the plait.

 Starting on the left side, pass a piece of hair to your right hand.
 Then, repeat the step by passing a strand of hair from your right to your left—always going under.
 Hold the braid tightly and focus on choosing small sections.
 That’s how you’ll separate a Pinterest-worthy fishtail from its fellows.

-Fishtail Braid Ponytail
+Fishtail Braid Pony

 Here’s a style that’s beloved by all your favorite celebrities.
-The fishtail braid ponytail is versatile, especially if you have long layers and find that standard styles usually don’t last all day.
+The fishtail braid pony is versatile, especially if you have long layers and find that standard styles usually don’t last all day.
 Start by combing your hair from roots to ends, ensuring there are no tangles.

-Fishtail Braid Half Ponytail
+Fishtail Braid Half Pony

 To begin this look, you’ll want to create volume at the crown of your head.
 Using a brush, backcomb your hair and hairspray it to ensure you don’t have a deflating balloon situation halfway through the night.

 Once your bump is in place, smooth over it and create a loose half ponytail.
 Divide your strands in half and fishtail braid until you run out of hair, tying the style off with a hairband.
 If this look doesn’t feel secure enough to you, feel free to put a hair elastic in before you begin braiding.